Andy4495/Windows10-on-iMac2011/README.md

 With the announced [end-of-support for Windows 10][15], this repo has been archived and will no longer be updated.

 I attempted to [update to Windows 11][16], but was unsuccessful.
-An in-place failed due to not meeting the hardware requirements (secure boot and TPM), despite making registry key updates to disable the hardware checks.
+An in-place upgrade failed for not meeting the hardware requirements (secure boot and TPM), despite making registry key updates that are supposed to disable the hardware checks.
 A clean install of Windows 11 also failed because the BootCamp partition was formatted MBR instead of GPT and I could not find a simple way to change it.

 Also, now that [Microsoft no longer allows free upgrades to Windows 10][17] from Windows 8 product keys, this procedure may no longer be useable.